 Arius (c.250-336) held that Christ is the Son of God, and that because He is the Son He therefore had a beginning, if that beginning was so far back in eternity as to be beyond our comprehension.
 “It is a necessary condition of the filial relation,” He wrote, “that the Father must be older than his Son.”
 The Father and the Son are of “like substance” (or nature) and therefore Christ is divine and worthy of worship.
 (A century before Arius, another believer named Novation of Rome held a similar view.)

 Such heated debates took place between these two factions that the citizens of Alexandria amused themselves with theatrical satires and plays depicting the protagonists, and not many years went by before it could be said that nearly every Christian man or woman had an opinion concerning the nature of Christ.
 The Jews and Pagans freely insulted Christianity with their mocking derision.

 The emperor Constantine was at first very amused by all the squabbling.
 It kept the people occupied.
 But as the controversy dragged on and on, he finally called a council of nearly 300 bishops to settle the matter.
 The first ecumenical council of the Christian church took place in Nicaea (now in modern Turkey) c.325 - some 294 years after the death of Christ.
 The presence of the emperor added to the vehemence of the arguments.
-He would listen to all sides and then rule.
+He would listen to all sides.
 His verdict would decide truth.